top of page

 The traditional treatments include:

-• Dilator therapy: This should only be used in conjunction with some type of physical therapy where they can confirm this treatment will be helpful for you.
+• Dilator Therapy: This should only be used in conjunction with some type of physical therapy where they can confirm this treatment will be helpful for you.
 See the below graphic for an example of what they look like.

-• Mental health or sex therapy: Pelvic pain and trauma often are linked, and trying to treat one without the other can prove to be difficult.
+• Mental Health or Sex Therapy: Pelvic pain and trauma are often linked, and trying to treat one without the other can prove to be difficult.

 • Topical Estrogen